 Since the establishment of the Welch Allyn and Heart to Heart International relationship back in 1998, Welch Allyn has provided more than $12 million worth of medical equipment to Heart to Heart International to help clinicians deliver vital patient care in the places that need it most.
 Welch Allyn employees have also contributed many hours of volunteer time both at home and abroad.

-The Lake Erie College of Osteopathic Medicine (LECOM) is the nation’s largest medical college, and with Millcreek Community Hospital and the Clinical Practices of LECOM forms the only osteopathic Academic Health Center in the United States.
-LECOM is at the core of this highly innovative medical education system and strives to add to the quality of life of its neighbors by bringing total health care to the community.
-LECOM is preparing the next generation of osteopathic physicians, dentists, and pharmacists at campuses in Erie and Greensburg, Pa., and in Bradenton, Fla.
+The Lake Erie College of Osteopathic Medicine (LECOM) is the nation's largest medical college and with Millcreek Community Hospital and the Clinical Practices of LECOM forms the only osteopathic Academic Health Center in the United States.
+LECOM is at the core of this highly innovative medical education system and strives to add to the quality of life of our neighbors by bringing total health care to the community.
+LECOM is preparing the next generation of physicians, dentists and pharmacists at its campuses in Erie and Greensburg, Pa. and in Bradenton, Fla.

 - LECOM, Lake Erie College Sign Affiliation Agreement

 - LECOM to lead Safe Kids Erie initiative

 - LECOM Bradenton Celebrates Seventh Commencement

 - Construction has begun for the new LECOM Senior Living Center

 - Important LECOM Events for 2014-2015